Constraints on long-lived di-baryons and di-baryonic dark matter: Isgur-Karl model of g

-Having established observational limits on $\gt$, we next assess whether such a small $\gt$ is physically realistic.
+In this section, we derive the gray band in figure~\ref{fig:exclusion} which represents the theoretical modeling of $\gt$, following the methodology of Ref.~\cite{FarrarZaharijas} (\citetalias{FarrarZaharijas} below) and~\cite{fwx20}.
 Effectively, $\gt$ is the Yukawa coupling of the flavor-conserving $SBB'$ vertex which naively could be expected to be $\order{1}$ since the interaction is hadronic.
-However Ref.~\cite{FarrarZaharijas} (FZ03 below) argued that this naive intuition is incorrect because $\gt$ is the transition amplitude between the states: $\gt \equiv |\matrixel{S}{H_{\textrm{QCD}}}{BB'}|$.
-FZ03 pointed out that $\gt$ is suppressed on account of several factors: i) the well-known strong short-distance repulsion between two baryons due to Fermi statistics, ii) the relatively small spatial size of the $S$, and iii) the necessity that all 6 quarks fluctuate between rather orthogonal initial and final states.
-Below we first summarize the FZ03 calculation, then point out an additional effect due to the tunneling-amplitude (analogous to the Gamov suppression factor in nucleosynthesis) which was not included by FZ03.
+However \FZ\ argued that this naive intuition is incorrect because $\gt$ is the transition amplitude between the states: $\gt \equiv |\matrixel{S}{H_{\textrm{QCD}}}{BB'}|$. \FZ\ pointed out that $\gt$ is suppressed on account of several factors: i) the well-known strong short-distance repulsion between two baryons due to Fermi statistics, ii) the relatively small spatial size of the $S$, and iii) the necessity that all 6 quarks fluctuate between rather orthogonal initial and final states.
+Below we first summarize the \FZ\ calculation, then point out an additional effect due to the tunneling-amplitude (analogous to the Gamov suppression factor in nucleosynthesis) which was not included by \FZ.

 In the leading approximation of ignoring interactions, setting $H_{\textrm{QCD}} \rightarrow 1$, $\gt$ is just the overlap of the spatial wavefunctions of $S$ and $BB'$.
-The overlap was evaluated in~\cite{FarrarZaharijas}, taking the wavefunctions of the quarks in the baryons and $S$ to be solutions of harmonic oscillator potentials, which are entirely specified by their root mean square radii, $r_B$ and $r_S$.
-(This is just a simple extension of the Isgur-Karl model, which is quite successful for describing known hadrons.)
+The overlap was evaluated in \FZ, taking the wavefunctions of the quarks in the baryons and $S$ to be solutions of harmonic oscillator potentials, which are entirely specified by their root mean square radii, $r_B$ and $r_S$.
+This is a simple extension of the Isgur-Karl model of baryons~\cite{Isgur:1978wd}.
 The overlap also depends on the relative wavefunction of the baryons, $u(a)$, where $a$ is the separation between the centers of mass of the two baryons.
-The general expression for the overlap is~\cite{FarrarZaharijas}:
+The general expression for the overlap is given in \FZ